Gmvz3090/Purpple/README.md

 - **Modular Architecture:**
   Organized into clearly defined modules to handle various aspects of pentesting, including OSINT, Scanning, Exploit Searches, and more.

-- **CLI & Web GUI:**
-  Launch the framework via the command line or the upcoming web interface.

 - **Easy Setup:**
   Simple installation process using Python’s package management tools.